Program Tips

 • 809-188 Developmental Psychology (taking Intro to Psychology first is recommended)

-*These courses are admission requirements.
+*These courses are academic preparedness requirements.
 If these courses are not met, students may take those courses at CVTC.

 Transfer Credit